Dheuster/CompanionPortraitEnabler/README.md

    You can either exctract the zip file to the Modifictions Folder you created above, or you can copy the NPCCustomPortraits folder created under the build directory over.
 The zip file is just a pre-archived version of that folder and its contents.

-   Extract or Copy GIT_CLONE/build/NPCCustomPortraitEnabler
+   Extract or Copy NPCCustomPortraitEnabler/build/NPCCustomPortraitEnabler

    -- to --

-   WOTR_CONFIG_DIR/Modifications
+   %LocalAppData%/../LocalLow/Owlcat Games/Pathfinder Wrath Of The Righteous/Modifications

    Under the modifications directory you should now see: